masoldier/Add-on/README.md

 # Add-on Kit

-Code and Summary files for different sensor modules
+Code and Summary files for different sensor modules.
+Navigate to the "summary.md" file to gain access to the documentation.

 ### Things covered